YouTube TV has finally reached a deal with Disney to restore ESPN, FX, and its other channels to the streaming service.

 “We are pleased to announce that after a brief disruption, we have reached a new distribution agreement with Google’s YouTube TV for continued carriage of our portfolio of networks,” Disney said in a statement.

-YouTube TV removed Disney’s TV channels last Friday night, writing in a blog post that, “We have held good faith negotiations with Disney for several months.
+YouTube TV removed Disney’s TV channels last Friday night, writing in a blog post, “We have held good faith negotiations with Disney for several months.
 Unfortunately, despite our best efforts, we have been unable to reach an equitable agreement before our existing one expired, and their channels are no longer available on YouTube TV.”

 YouTube TV said it would lower its price by $15 to $49.99 per month.
 It would return to its original $64.99-per-month service cost, but that it will “honor a one-time credit for all impacted members”.